Last Updated-December 9, 2025

 Why It’s Called Drip

 It’s called “drip” because the messages go out slowly over days or weeks, one by one, just like water dripping from a tap.
-Goal is not to send everything at once to the customers and confuse them, but send small timed updates or reminders over time so that they have time to think over it and take action.
+The goal is not to send everything at once to the customers and confuse them, but to send small, timed updates or reminders over time so that they have time to think over it and take action.

 Difference Between Drip Marketing vs Regular Email

-• Regular Email: A one-time manual email.
-Same message goes to everyone at the same time irrelevant of user behaviour.
+- Regular Email: A one-time manual email.
+The same message goes to everyone at the same time, irrelevant of user behaviour.
 No timing, no sequence, just an announcement.

 Why Businesses Use Drip Marketing

-• Businesses use drip marketing to educate leads, to convert them into customers, to remind users about abandoned carts, to onboard new users or to upsell or retain customers.
-When a customer takes an action e.g. visit site, sign-up, download, add to cart, they enter a pre-designed drip sequence.
-They receive a series of messages at intervals e.g.
+- Businesses use drip marketing to educate leads, convert them into customers, remind users about abandoned carts, onboard new users, or upsell or retain customers.
+When a customer takes an action, e.g., visits the site, signs up, downloads, adds to cart, they enter a pre-designed drip sequence.
+They receive a series of messages at intervals, e.g.

 👉 Day 1 → Welcome